 Here we have a blog on how much water you need to drink for optimal health.
 If you are feeling hungry and ate within the last two hours this is also a clue that you might be dehydrated.

 Feeling fatigued or sleepy within an hour of eating can give huge insights into your eating habits.
 Just observe.
 It may be that dairy makes you feel tired if you eat it at lunch.
 If you notice this, you can try going dairy-free for a few days to see if the symptoms improve.
 It can also give you clues to how you're eating as much as what you are eating.
 Did you eat too much?
 Too quickly?
 Too much fruit?
 Not enough protein?
 It's about eating right for you.

 A wise person once said to me that how you feel after every meal is like a report card about your habits around consumption.
 Don't dwell on what you ate or didn't eat or how much you ate - we aren't striving to be perfect.
 We are viewing each meal as an opportunity to learn about our own unique biochemistry.
 Be honest.
 Is what you are eating completely serving you?

 A short stroll can invigorate the rest of your day, suggests research presented to the American Heart Association.
 Women who walked briskly for 70 minutes a week (or 10 minutes after lunch a day) reported 18% more energy than their sedentary peers after 6 months.
 They also felt more clear-headed and confident, had fewer aches, and hoisted groceries and climbed stairs more easily.

-Obviously, these are short-term options.
 If a lack of energy is persistent for you, consider the quality of your sleep, caffeine intake, sugar intake, stress management and workload.
-However, if you consume a few too many chocolate eggs or hot cross buns this Easter, try a few of these tips to get back to optimal health and energy.
+However, these short terms tips will help get back on track to optimal health and energy.